pingcap/docs/schedule-replicas-by-topology-labels.md

 Take the topology in the previous section as an example.

 Assume that the number of cluster replicas is 3 (`max-replicas=3`).
 Because there are 3 zones in total, PD ensures that the 3 replicas of each Region are respectively placed in z1, z2, and z3.
-In this way, the TiDB cluster is still available when one data center fails.
+In this way, the TiDB cluster is still available when one zone fails.

 Then, assume that the number of cluster replicas is 5 (`max-replicas=5`).
 Because there are only 3 zones in total, PD cannot guarantee the isolation of each replica at the zone level.
 In this situation, the PD scheduler will ensure replica isolation at the host level.
 In other words, multiple replicas of a Region might be distributed in the same zone but not on the same host.